Vinay Kumar Lal: Early life

-Vinay kumar lal born in 1999 in Chandigarh and suffered from a Left leg lower limb polio by birth.
+Vinay Kumar Lal was born to a Punjabi Hindu family in 1999 in Chandigarh and suffered from a Left leg lower limb polio by birth.
 Vinay, at a very early stage, represented his state in volleyball, playing alongside able-bodied athletes.
-In 2015, inspired by the movie about one of India’s greatest athletes, Milkha Singh, popularly known as "the Flying Sikh", Vinay started athletics .The same year, he won his first-ever national medal at the Nationals, winning two silvers in both the 200m and 400m.
+In 2015, inspired by the movie about one of India's greatest athletes, Milkha Singh, popularly known as "the Flying Sikh", Vinay started athletics .The same year, he won his first-ever national medal at the Nationals, winning two silvers in both the 200m and 400m.

 Career

 Vinay was inspired by a film about one of India's greatest athletes, Milkha Singh, better known as the "Flying Sikh".
-Vinay took up athletics in 2015 and, in the same year, won both the 200m and 400m.
+Vinay took up athletics in 2015 and, in the same year, won both the 200m and 400m.He has been holding national record from 6 years.
 He won his first medals at the national level by winning two silvers.
 At the Nationals held at Panchkula in 2016, he won two gold and missed a third by a small margin due to a hamstring pull in the 100m, eventually settling for bronze.

 In 2017, Vinay won a gold and a silver in Beijing.
 Later that year, at the London World Championships, he finished fourth.
-In 2018, he won his first Asian Games medal and also won a bronze medal at the 2019 world para atheletic championship.
+In 2018, he won his first Asian Games medal and also won a bronze medal at the 2019 world para athletic championship.
 He also won a gold medal in Marrakech Para Athletics Grand 2022.